 - Janelle Farkas from Wild Edge Wellness

 "Pay from the heart" is very simple.
 If you've decided you'd like to join Monday Mentoring, look over the options below.
 Spend a few moments in reflection considering which price feels like the right one for you, for now.
+If you'd like to join and doing so would interfere with your ability to secure food, shelter, or other basic needs please contact Camille!

 The group has been so supportive and welcoming, it's been a dream!
 I now have direction, focus, and support for all the unknowns and insecurities that come with starting your own practice.
 This is such an intelligent, sensitive, and intuitive group, and I learn from all of them every single time we meet.